 If the Covid-19 pandemic has taught us one thing, it’s that connectivity matters the most.
 With the roll-out of 5G technology, IoT, and widespread adoption of cloud computing, telcos lie at the forefront of digital disruption.
 The industry as a whole has to pivot to leverage AI & Machine Learning to adapt to the fast-changing business landscape to drive revenue and growth.

 Telcos have to handle a large volume of trouble tickets each day that can negatively impact customer experience if not resolved quickly.
-Classification algorithms such as decision trees or random forests can help quickly establish the root cause and neural networks can accurately predict the exact resolution time by analyzing the past historical tickets.
+Classification algorithms such as decision trees or random forests can help quickly establish the root cause.
 This will empower the NOC team to optimize resource allocation and take measures in advance to mitigate risks.

 Customers put their trust by sharing their personal and financial data and it is incumbent on telcos to reciprocate that trust by deploying effective models that can detect malicious behavior.
 Illicit activities, such as identity theft, fake authorization, and account cloning are on the rise.
 Unsupervised machine learning techniques could be leveraged to detect such anomalies in real-time so action could be taken to prevent such fraudulent activities.